Null Island

-Null Island is the location at zero degrees latitude and zero degrees longitude, i.e., where the prime meridian and the equator intersect.
+Null Island is the location at zero degrees latitude and zero degrees longitude, where the prime meridian and the equator intersect in the Atlantic Ocean near the Gulf of Guinea.
 Since there is no landmass located at these coordinates, it is not an actual island.
 The name is often used in mapping software as a placeholder to help find and correct database entries that have erroneously been assigned the coordinates 0,0.
 Although "Null Island" started as a joke within the geospatial community, it has become a useful means of addressing a recurring issue in geographic information science.

-Physical location
+Location

 The point on the Earth's surface defined as Null Island is located in international waters in the Atlantic Ocean, roughly 600 km south of the West African coast in the Gulf of Guinea.
 The depth of the seabed there is around 4940 m.

-The nearest land to Null Island is a small islet 307.8 nmi to the north that is part of Ghana.
+The closest land to Null Island is a small islet 307.8 nmi to the north that is part of Ghana.
 The nearest point on the mainland is Achowa Point between Akwidaa and Dixcove, both in Ghana.